-The effects of clouds on terrestrial radiation are included in the UIUC98 parameterization by introducing a mean flux transmittance which is the product of the gaseous transmittances and a cloud-related coefficient [Chou and Suarez, 1994].
+The effects of clouds on terrestrial radiation are included in the UIUC98 parameterization by introducing a mean flux transmittance that is the product of the gaseous transmittances and a cloud-related coefficient (Chou and Suarez 1994).
 This coefficient is calculated for each GCM layer and conveys information about cloudiness, cloud optical thickness, and cloud overlapping.
 This approach is flexible enough to allow the choice of the type of cloud overlapping to be used.
-To be consistent with the solar-radiation parameterization, clouds are grouped into three categories: high clouds above the 16th σ layer (~ 400 hPa) of the model, middle clouds between the 16th and 19th σ lavers (~ 700 hPa). and low clouds below the 19th σ layer (see Figure 2).
+To be consistent with the solar-radiation parameterization, clouds are grouped into three categories - high clouds above the 16th σ -layer (~ 400 hPa) of the model, middle clouds between the 16th and 19th σ -layers (~ 700 hPa), and low clouds below the 19th σ -layer (see Fig. A-2).
 Clouds within each category are assumed to be maximally overlapped, while the different cloud categories are assumed to be randomly overlapped.
-The cloud transmission function for a given layer depends on the prognostically calculated cloud liquid and/or ice water path and cloud emissivities, with the latter prescribed following Stephens [1978] for liquid-water clouds and Starr and Cox [1985] and Griffith et al. [1980] for ice clouds.
+The cloud transmission function for a given layer depends on the cloud liquid and/or ice water path and cloud emissivities, with the latter prescribed following Stephens (1978) for liquid-water clouds and Starr and Cox (1985) and Griffith et al. (1980) for ice clouds.

-2.2.3.2 Solar radiation.
-The UIUC98 parameterization of solar radiation is based on the parameterization developed by Chou [1990, 1992], Chou and Lee [1996], and Chou and Suarez [1999].
+Solar radiation.
+The UIUC98 parameterization of solar radiation is based on the parameterization developed by Chou (1990; 1992), Chou and Lee (1996), and (Chou and Suarez 1999).
 We have added the scattering and absorption of aerosols and modified the cloud-radiation interaction.
 The UIUC98 parameterization computes the absorption by water vapor, ozone, carbon dioxide, oxygen, clouds and aerosols, and the scattering by clouds, aerosols and molecules (Rayleigh scattering).
-There are eight bands in the ultraviolet and visible spectral regions (0.175-0.7 μ m) and three bands in the near-infrared and thermal-infrared regions (0.7-10.0 μm) (Table 2).
-In the first eight bands, effective coefficients for ozone absorption and effective cross sections for Rayleigh scattering are precomputed.
-In each of the last three bands, the k distribution method with simple pressure scaling is used to calculate the solar heating by water vapor and carbon dioxide.
-Absorption and scattering of solar radiation by clouds are included in all 11 spectral bands (0.175-10 μm).
+There are 8 bands in the ultraviolet and visible spectral regions ($0.175-0.7 \mu m$) and three bands in the near-infrared and thermal-infrared regions ($0.7-10.0 \mu m$) (Table A-2).
+In the first 8 bands, effective coefficients for ozone absorption and effective cross-sections for Rayleigh scattering are pre-computed.
+In each of the last 3 bands, the k-distribution method with simple pressure scaling is used to calculate the solar heating by water vapor and carbon dioxide.
+Absorption and scattering of solar radiation by clouds are included in all 11 spectral bands ($0.175 \mu m-10 \mu m$).